-4. Cover the soil (put a blanket on her!) – We don’t plant a cover crop for winter, because of where we live, we know the garden will be covered in snow for the next 4-6 months, so we need to insulate our garden with mulch.
+We don’t usually plant a cover crop for winter, because of where we live, we know the garden will be covered in snow for the next 4-6 months, so we need to insulate our garden with mulch.
 (Read below for the different types of mulch).

-We’ll be adding anywhere from 2-6 inches of dry mulch.
-This will break down nicely over the winter protecting the garden, insulating it and helping the soil to retain moisture.
+Adding anywhere from 2-6 inches of dry mulch should insulate the soil well.
+This will break down nicely over the winter protecting the garden, insulating it, and helping the soil to retain moisture.